 Research Fellow, School of Information (3/14 – Present)

-Continuing my relationship with iSchool by connecting other faculty with EarthCube projects and endowment activities.
+Continuing my relationship with iSchool by connecting other faculty with EarthCube and OGC projects, and with endowment activities.

 July 2012 - Present: Research/Academic Advocate, Open Geospatial Consortium, Austin TX

 This is an outreach role that runs in parallel with my positions at UT Austin.
 The goals are to stimulate greater use of OGC and related standards for "locatable-data exchange" within the broader research community, and to strengthen the contributions from these communities to influence and advance the evolution of OGC's process and standards.
 See also staff bio page at OGC website, and OGC blog post for more info.

 June 2008 - June 2012: Director, Interoperability Programs, Open Geospatial Consortium, Austin TX